K\"ahler fibrations in quantum information theory: Introduction

 \section{Introduction}

 The geometric description of finite dimensional quantum mechanics is an application of the Lie theory of the unitary group that gives rise to a number of nontrivial insights on a fairly established area of symplectic geometry.
-As argued by the authors in \cite{Chat} and \cite{CES,ES1,ES2}, the theory of co-adjoint orbits of compact Lie groups provides a natural environment to reformulate and answer questions in quantum mechanics and information theory.
+As argued in \cite{Chat} and by the authors in \cite{CES,ES1,ES2}, the orbit theory for compact Lie groups provides a natural environment to reformulate and answer questions in quantum mechanics and information theory.

 The spaces of pure and mixed quantum states are linked to the (co-)adjoint orbits of the unitary group in the same way complex projective spaces are a model for pure states, i.e. projectors, and closed systems evolve unitarily, so that conservative dynamics is phrased in terms of the (co-)adjoint action.
-The natural geometric structures that exist on such orbits have a direct interpretation in quantum mechanics and information theory - the Berry phase is related to the symplectic structure on orbits.
+The natural geometric structures that exist on such orbits have a direct interpretation in quantum mechanics and information theory, e.g. the Berry phase is related to the symplectic structure on orbits.
 We argue that the reverse is also true, i.e. the symplectic and K\"ahler geometry on the orbits can be obtained by analyzing the behavior of physical systems.

-In \cite{CES} we began the study of the quantum Fisher information tensor (FIT) - a multi-parameter generalisation of the Fisher information index \cite{ES1,ES2} - and we clarified its relationship with both the Konstant-Kirillov-Souriau symplectic form $\Omega^{(\eta_0)}_{KKS}$ on a coadjoint orbit $\orb{\eta_0}$, and with the quantum Fisher information metric.
+In \cite{CES} we began the study of the quantum Fisher information tensor (FIT) - a multi-parameter generalisation of the Fisher information index \cite{ES1,ES2,Chat} - and we clarified its relationship with both the Konstant-Kirillov-Souriau symplectic form $\Omega^{(\eta_0)}_{KKS}$ on a coadjoint orbit $\orb{\eta_0}$, and with the quantum Fisher information metric.
 The definition of FIT is borrowed from physics and has no \emph{a priori} analogue in terms of abstract Lie theory and symplectic geometry.

 The motivation that lead to it was to find a way to properly define and compute the Fisher information index in full generality\footnote{Before only partial answers were known and only for very particular cases \cite{B-NG,Luati1,Luati2}.}, to then proceed to solve the Fisher information optimisation problem for quantum measurements.
 Since the new redefinition of the FIT is natural from the point of view of the orbit theory, we argue that it might also play a role in a more abstract geometric sense.